ShaneOss/perplexityai/README.md

 # perplexityai
-A python api to use perplexity.ai
+A python api to use labs.perplexity.ai

 # Usage
 You can just import the Perplexity class and use it like this: